Temporal Empirical Dynamic Modeling

 Air Pollution and Cardiovascular Health in Hong Kong

-Employing CCM, CMC and PCM to investigate the causal relationships between various air pollutants and cardiovascular diseases:
+Employing PCM to investigate the causal relationships between various air pollutants and cardiovascular diseases:

 library(tEDM)